island-is/island.is/handbook/technical-overview/auth/ids-admin.md

 ### Creating resources and scopes

-Usually, we create a client and then resources and scopes if needed and attach them to the client.
+Usually, we create a client and then resources and scopes if needed and grant the client access to them.
 Sometimes you might only want resources and scopes created for you and don´t need a client.
 An example use case is when you want to use [island.is](http://island.is/) app to log in and when the user is logged in there they will be able to access your API.
 Regardless, the process is the same.
 We need:

  - Name of the web service